ess-dmsc/nexus-streamer-python/README.md

-                        timestamps from file) [env var: SLOW] -z, --single-run      Publish only a single run (otherwise repeats until interrupted) [env var: SINGLE_RUN] --isis-file           Include ISIS-specific data in event data messages and detector-spectrum map if found in file [env var:
+                        timestamps from file) [env var: SLOW] -z, --single-run      Publish only a single run (otherwise repeats until interrupted) [env var: SINGLE_RUN] -e FAKE_EVENTS_PER_PULSE, --fake-events-per-pulse FAKE_EVENTS_PER_PULSE
-                        ISIS_FILE]
-  -e FAKE_EVENTS_PER_PULSE, --fake-events-per-pulse FAKE_EVENTS_PER_PULSE
-                        Generates this number of fake events per pulse perevent data group instead of publishing real data from file [env var: FAKE_EVENTS] -d DET_SPEC_MAP, --det-spec-map DET_SPEC_MAP
+                        Generates this number of fake events per pulse perevent data group instead of publishing real data from file [env var: FAKE_EVENTS]
-                        Full path of a detector-spectrum map file which may be required for files from ISIS [env var: DET_SPEC_MAP]

 Args that start with '--' (eg. --graylog-logger-address) can also be set in a config file (specified via -c).
 Config file syntax allows: key=value,